 Lean is a core part of Lean Six Sigma, and involves removing inefficiencies from your systems and processes by removing Muda (waste), Muri (overburden) and Mura (unevenness).
 It is about concentrating your efforts on what gives value to your customers, and removing everything else.

-The key aim of Lean is removing the 7 wastes from your company, as these are the main ways that you waste money, time and effort.
-These are:
+The key aim of Lean is removing the 7 wastes (otherwise known as ‘Muda’) from your company, as these are the main ways that you waste money, time and effort.

 Lean Six Sigma

 Combining Lean principles and tools with Six Sigma for a more complete process improvement framework is called ‘Lean Six Sigma’.
 The Lean aspect removes the waste from the system, and Six Sigma removes the variation, to create a predictable, efficient and consistent output.

 There are some useful tools that can be borrowed from Lean for using in your work / Six Sigma projects.

 - Just In Time production (JIT) – Producing items at just the point when they are needed in the required quantity, to reduce waste and reduce working capital requirements